PowerShell Win/Mac/Linux

 - Azure Cloud Shell

-Here is a screenshot of my terminal:
+Here is a screenshot of my Windows Terminal menu:

 You can see that I have organized it so that Ubuntu 24.04 is at the top, then PowerShell 7, then Git Bash, then Command Prompt.
 The PowerShell without a number is the builtin version 5.1.
 Since I use WSL and PowerShell 7.5 the most, this makes sense for me.
 After we install PowerShell 7.5, I'll show you how to modify the order.